-C4 - Dwelling House, Secondary Dwelling, or Dual Occupancy C4.A - Heigh Objectives the height of buildings is appropriate for the context and character of the area building height reflects the hierarchy of centres and land use structure Control C4.1 - Building height Maximum height limit of 8m or a merit-based approach is taken where no height limit is specified under the Local Environmental Plan clause 4.3 Note: C2.4 requires a minimum first floor and above ceiling height for residential accommodation in a commercial zone of 2.7m Assessment Exceeds the 9m height limit as required by the PSLEP, and has been discussed against Cl.
+C4 - Dwelling House, Secondary Dwelling, or Dual Occupancy C4.A - Height To ensure Objectives To ensure the height of buildings is appropriate for the context and character of the area To ensure building height reflects the hierarchy of centres and land use structure Control C4.1 - Building height Maximum height limit of 8m or a merit-based approach is taken where no height limit is specified under the Local Environmental Plan clause 4.3 Note: C2.4 requires a minimum first floor and above ceiling height for residential accommodation in a commercial zone of 2.7m Assessment Exceeds the 9m height limit as required by the PSLEP, and has been discussed against Cl.
 4.6 above.
-C4.B - Setba TO VICE THE PROPERTY OF THE PR Objectives development provides continuity and consistency to the public domain development contributes to the streetscape and does not detract from the amenity Control C4.2 - Setback requirements Development is to be setback from the subject property boundary, in accordance with the provisions outlined in Figure CI.
+C4.B - Setbac cks Objectives To ensure development provides continuity and consistency to the public domain To ensure development contributes to the streetscape and does not detract from the amenity of the area Control C4.2 - Setback requirements Development is to be setback from the subject property boundary, in accordance with the provisions outlined in Figure CI.
 Assessment Side Setbacks: Ground Floor: Side Setback Requirement: 0.9m (ground floor) Eastern side: 1m - 3.2m (subfloor at 1.2m)